rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > [Rough and Tumble play] is very often characterized by some form of self-handicapping behavior, especially in cases involving unequally strong partners (Pellegrini, 2006).
 For example, when an adult and a child play-fight, the adult may sit on his knees and maybe keep one arm behind his back

 With one arm behind my back!
+Wow, I really feel vindicated.

 > clowning and teasing can take endless forms, but what these forms share is a violation of normal expected patterns of social life